Waste Disposal & Recycling

 Yard Waste Removal

-- Waste Management does yard waste pick-up April 1 through November 30.
+- Waste Management will pick up yard waste April 1 through November 30, 2022

 - Grass and leaves must be disposed of in brown paper yard waste bags or cans marked yard waste with a sticker on each bag or can.